 A dental abscess or infection can result in oozing pus between the teeth.
 It can either indicate a severe issue or may become a severe concern and spread to the surrounding area when left untreated for long.
 Visit your dentist immediately in case of a dental abscess.

 In the event of any dental emergencies, contact and visit your dentist at the earliest after following the recommendations above.

-Call Pacific Highway Dental at (253) 529-9434 to consult our dentist in the event of a dental emergency and save your teeth.
+Call Pacific Highway Dental at (253) 529-9434 to consult our Dentist in Kent WA in the event of a dental emergency and save your teeth.